docker/docs/datacenter/install/linux.md

 trial available at the Docker Store](https://store.docker.com/bundles/docker-datacenter).

-Once you get your trial license, you can install Docker Datacenter in your Linux servers.Make sure all the hosts you want to manage in with Docker Datacenter have a minimum of:
+Once you get your trial license, you can install Docker Datacenter in your Linux servers.
+Make sure all the hosts you want to manage in with Docker Datacenter have a minimum of:

 * Linux kernel version 3.10 or higher